-Example: A Bistable Micro-Device.
+Example: A Bistable Micro-Device

 Applications such as micro-switching would benefit from a bistable micro-mechanism.
 Because of fabrication constraints in three-layer surface micromachining, pin joints are most easily constructed when they are fixed to the substrate.
 The requirements can be met using a four-link mechanism with two fixed pin joints.
 The resulting mechanism has springs placed at positions 2 and 3.
-A model for this mechanism is shown in Fig. 8.
+A model for this mechanism is shown in Fig. 9.
 Because of the usefulness of this general mechanism model, it has been more rigorously defined and classified [5].
 General design observations are made here.

-Because of the two torsional springs in the pseudo-rigid-body model, Theorems 1 through 3 do not guarantee bistable behavior.
+Because of the two torsional springs in the pseudo-rigidbody model, Theorems 1 through 3 do not guarantee bistable behavior.
 However, by choosing one spring to be stiff compared to the other, the mechanism's behavior may be approximated by a mechanism with only one spring.
 Note that the other, weaker spring will change the location of the second stable position, as well as the energy (and force) required to reach the unstable position.
 In fact, such behavior may be desired, as in a bistable switch which requires only a small force to move it out of its second energy well.
-Simple calculations [1] may be used to verify bistable behavior and calculate the new stable position and force required to reach it.
+Simple calculations may be used to verify bistable behavior and calculate the new stable position and force required to reach it [1].
+Further generalization cannot be made because each case involving two or more springs will involve trade-offs between energy storage in each spring.
+However, Theorems 1 through 3 give a designer knowledge of which spring locations work toward bistable behavior and which work against it.